ForomePlatform/anfisa/doc/dev/zygocity.rst

 Zygocity states
 ---------------

-Most of chromosomes for human are pairwize, so a mutation/variant applying to a sample has one of the following states:
+Most of chromosomes for human are pairwise, so a mutation/variant applying to a sample has one of the following states:

     * Zygocity 0: variant is absent